Also known as: Publicity officer, Community manager

-Set up a review, blogging site or video content channel and keep it updated.
+Set up a review blogging site or content channel.
 This is the marketing version of having a portfolio.
-You can send a link with your CV to show your writing and online skills, and equally importantly, your interest in animation.
+You can send a link with your CV to show your writing and online skills, and, equally importantly, your interest in animation.

 Get a degree:

 A degree in marketing, communication or a film subject is relevant.
 Subjects related to business can also be suitable.
-HHave a look at ScreenSkills’ list of recommended courses and select one in film or TV, specialising in marketing.
+Have a look at ScreenSkills’ list of recommended courses and select one in animation, specialising in marketing.
 We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the film, TV and animation industries.

 Look outside the industry:

 Marketing is important in all industries, so there are plenty of agencies and departments that have marketing assistant roles.
 Apply for marketing assistant roles in any industry to build up your skills.
 You can transfer those to the animation industry later on.

 Take a short course: